 To find a balance that considers all aspects of this matter, I will here provide you with a few tips:

 - Balance of availability and self-discipline.
 The overwhelming amount of notifications from different social media platforms can cause disruptions in our work flow.
-Therefore, it is essential to find a balance between being available on collaboration tools and sometimes schedule tasks during times when you are off reach.
+Therefore, it is essential to find a balance between being available on collaboration tools and sometimes schedule tasks during times when you are off.

 - Prioritize team activities.
 When not seeing each other on an everyday basis, team building activities becomes of highly important.
 A simple occasion, like for example a planned lunch once a week, a monthly after work drink or mutual exercise can make a huge difference.

 The balance between a flexible schedule and maintaining an attractive business culture may be hard to obtain and requires proactive work in order to get the best out of it.
 In a world that is in constant change, evaluating accustomed habits and finding innovative solutions can be a prerequisite for success.
-However, the advantages of flextime shine bright while writing this post at a sun-drenched rooftop terrace.
+However, the advantages of flexible hours shines brightly while writing this post at a sun-drenched rooftop terrace.